Showing posts with label Literature. Show all posts

 Books read in 2009

 I got 'new funda' about reading.
 Here it is: Watching, Hearing & Speaking is a natural talent inherited by each man to observe nature.
 But reading and writing are 'artificial' which humans inculcate to record their observed data and learn from them as case studies.
 Hence, we remember more from cinema, music and speeches delivered lively to us.
 Reading books is a tough process because it requires patience to understand answer to our curiosity.
-But, if not practised both cinema, art and literature will perish with the time of an individual.
+But, if not practiced both cinema, art and literature will perish with the time of an individual.

 I really want adaptation of the essence in the translation of books in different regions to understand their culture.
 Artificial and imposed culture will never survive, how homogeneous it may appear.
 Books fill this artificial way of life to inherited one, because they are reflection of society's dreams, emerging trends, ambitions, past and faults.
 I am enlisting the names of books read by me in 2009 with their background and my feedback.
 [Ratings are highly personal.]

-Yugnayak Vivekanand (3 parts)- Swami Gambhiranand- Hindi- 7/10
+Yugnayak Vivekanand (3 parts) - Swami Gambhiranand- Hindi- 7/10

 Detailed biographic account of Swami Vivekanand and his thoughts.

-I dare !- Parmesh Dangwal- English- 8/10
+I dare!- Parmesh Dangwal- English- 8/10

-Biography of Kiran bedi and what makes her say, I dare !
+Biography of Kiran Bedi and what makes her say, I dare!

 Stay Hungry, Stay Foolish- Rashmi Bansal- English- 8/10